Study 3: The Holy Spirit comes at Pentecost – Acts 2

 What a turnaround both individually and as a group of no hopers, they had lost all sense of direction or belonging and yet one word from God along with the pouring out of the Holy Spirit and everything has changed.

-The Acts of the Holy Spirit 03 – The Holy Spirit comes at Pentecost – Challenge Questions
+Study 3: The Holy Spirit comes at Pentecost – Challenge Questions

 Read the Notes and the Bible Verses referred to in them.